JPSC-PDRC-KEIO/jpscdocs_en/_build/html/_sources/housing.rst.txt

    "3.
 How much is the monthly rent?", "4.
 How many rooms (living space) do you have?
 Include the kitchen dining room larger than 3 tatami mats excluding the sink, etc."
    "\_____ ten thousand yen", "Total \__ rooms ----> (Go to :numref:`Q{number} <family-live-together>`.)"

-Please answer the following if after October 1, 2015 you purchased the lot and/or house you are living in, renovated or extended it, or changed the name of it/them.
+Please answer the following if after October 1,  |syear prev|  you purchased the lot and/or house you are living in, renovated or extended it, or changed the name of it/them.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 *[A] lot*